 Athletic Scholarships

-There is more than $3 billion in athletic scholarships available to Division I and II student athletes, though it varies by sport.
-Athletics classified as headcount sports offer full ride scholarships to a certain number of athletes per team, whereas equivalency sports traditionally extend partial scholarships.
-Head count sports include the following:
+There have usually been some full-ride and partial athletic scholarships available to Division I and II student athletes.
+Athletics classified as headcount sports offered full ride scholarships to a certain number of athletes per team, whereas equivalency sports traditionally extend partial scholarships.

 Student Loans